igniterspace/makerspaces/README.md

                 MYSQL_PASSWORD: '< your local user password >',
                 ...

-    * Run the scripts to create and insert sample data
+    * Run the scripts to create and insert sample data.
+It will prompt you for the database credentials which is given as above.

                 cd makerspaces
                 npm run db-create
                 npm run db-sample

-    * Now on sql client you can veryfy the database exists
+    * Now on mysql client you can veryfy if the database exists

         * You will see a new database named 'makerspaces' now